FranciscoKloganB/hive-p2p/hive/docs/quickstartdocs.rst

 but we do not guarantee the simulator will work under such conditions.
 Any version launched before 3.7.x will not run this project due to retro compatibility errors.
-We recommend using an IDE such as PyCharm or equivalent for easier inspection, usage, and setups.
+We recommend using an IDE such as PyCharm or equivalent for easier code inspection, usage and overall faster and, more stable workflows.

 Installation - Part I
 ~~~~~~~~~~~~~~~~~~~~~